mdctleo/chatbot-server/README.md

 To start run
 `npm start`

-You will need a `.env` file inside `packages/frontend/` with the following variables set to the backend host and port
+You will need a `.env` file inside `packages/frontend/` with the following variables set to the backend host and port, which by default should be http://localhost:8000
 ```
 REACT_APP_API_URL=
 REACT_APP_WEBSOCKET=